 - Explain why you chose this specific research study or design.
 This will naturally follow your statement of purpose in the final paragraph of the introduction.

 When writing a research study in the social sciences, especially when you’re writing about an unfamiliar topic, it can come across as dry and uninteresting.
 Therefore, you will need to capture your reader’s attention from your introduction to make them want to read your paper.
 Here are a few ways to achieve that;

 - Begin with a compelling story: No matter how obscure or esoteric your research study is, almost all research problem in the social sciences is really about the lives of people.
 By telling a story about an issue, you can catch the attention of the reader.

 - Pose a thought-provoking question.
 You can use a provocative question at the beginning of your introduction that will compel the reader to consider an alternative perspective that helps inaugurate the significance of your study.

 - You can also include an unexpected electrode or a strong quotation to grab your reader’s attention.

 By now, you should have a clear understanding of how to introduce your research paper.
 Remember that your introduction is a mental road map that will guide your reader to the core subject of your research.
-It should provide enough answers to the reader about where they are going and how you intend to carry them there (Also learn about preparing an outline).
+It should provide enough answers to the reader about where they are going and how you intend to carry them there.